Rose-STL-Lab/HDR-IL/README.md

 The prediction models are titled Table_Lift_HDR-IL for the table lifting task, and Peg In Hole HDR-IL for the peg-in-hole task referenced in the paper.
 Detials about training the model can be found in the "Model Readme.txt"

+# Generating Data

 All code for generating training data is found in the "simulations" folder.
-This folder also contains the necessary URDF components to build the simulations, as well as scripts to visualize ground truth and predicted simulations.
+Simulations are built up using low-level primitives such as lift or push.
+All simulations are written using the PyBullet physics engine.
+All components in the simulations are built-up using URDF files.
+These files can be easily extended to create other objects/tasks to be used in simulations.
+In order to save time, simulations are best run on a workstation with a GPU.

+# Ground Truth Simulations
+(Insert peg-in-hole and table-lift gifs here)

+# Citation
+If any code from this paper is used in future research, please be sure to include the following citation:
+(Add official citation data once available)

+# Authors

+Fan Xie
+Alex Chowdhury